hmc-cs111-spring2023/piconot/README.md

 For the internal version, include the files:

-1. `src/main/scala/piconot/internal/Empty.bot`: a program in your internal DSL that can solve the empty room.
+1. `src/main/scala/piconot/internal/Empty.scala`: a program in your internal DSL that can solve the empty room.
 A file that describes an empty room is in `resources/empty.txt`.

-2. `src/main/scala/piconot/internal/RightHand.bot`: a program in your
+2. `src/main/scala/piconot/internal/RightHand.scala`: a program in your
    internal DSL that uses the right-hand rule to solve the maze in `resources/maze.txt`.

+### Provide instructions for building and running your internal DSL

+In the `build.md` file provide instructions for how to run your internal DSL.
+(For example, `sbt run-main <classname>`) Ask for help if you're not sure how do so!

+**Make sure the build process works before your final submission!**

 ## Syntax implementation: external DSL